-MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES MATHEMATICS KINDERGARTEN Counting and Cardinality (CC) Know number names and count th e sequence.
+MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES MATHEMATICS KINDERGARTEN Counting and Cardinality (CC) Know number names and the coun t sequence.
 K.CC.1 Count to 100 by ones and by tens.
-Number Songs Counting Songs Number Counting Number Instruction Skip Counting Counting Puzzle Count to 100 by ones and tens.pdf: Count to 100 by ones and tens.
-Missing Numbers Count On By 1 Numbers 1-5 Numbers 6-10 Math Newsletters Count By 10s Numbers 60-69 I Can Count to 100 K.CC.2 Count forward beginning from a given number within the known sequence (instead of having to begin at 1).
-Count OnCounting SongsCounting PuzzleDot-to-Dot Count forward.pdf: Count forward beginning with a given number within the known sequence.
-Let's Count On Toss and Count Count On by 1 Math Newsletter: Count On Flashcards K.CC.3 Write numbers from 0 to 20.
+Number Songs Counting Songs (See titles at end of document.)
+Skip Counting Counting Puzzle Count to 100 by ones and tens K.CC.2 Count forward beginning from a given number within the known sequence (instead of having to begin at 1).
+Song: Counting On Count On Counting Songs (See titles at end of document.)
+Count forward K.CC.3 Write numbers from 0 to 20.
 Represent a number of objects with a written numeral 0-20 (with 0 representing a count of no objects).
-Math Books Counting Songs Number Songs Number Counting Number Instruction Counting Puzzle Write numbers 0-20.pdf: Write numbers from 0 to 20.
-Represent a number of objects with a written numeral.
-Numbers Practice: 1-20 Numbers 1-5 Add groups Count on by 1 Number Writing Practice: 0-20

-MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Count to tell the number of objects 5.
-K.CC.4 Understand the relationship between numbers and quantities; connect counting to cardinality.
+Counting Songs Number Songs Math Books (See titles at end of document.)
+Number Instruction • Write numbers 0-20 Count to tell the number of objects K.CC.4 Understand the relationship between numbers and quantities; connect counting to cardinality.
 K.CC.4a When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object.
-Counting Songs Number Songs Number Counting Order Numbers One-to-one Correspondence Make and Count Groups Number Instruction Counting Puzzle Dot-to-Dot Object Counting Basics.pdf: When counting objects, say the number names in the standard order, pairing each object with one and only one number name and each number name with one and only one object.
-Number Walk K.CC.4b Understand that the last number name said tells the number of objects counted.
+Counting Songs Number Songs (See titles at end of document.)
+Number Counting Order Numbers One-to-one Correspondence Make and Count Groups Number Instruction Object Counting Basics

+MISSISSIPPI STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Count to tell the number of objects continued.
+K.CC.4b Understand that the last number name said tells the number of objects counted.
 The number of objects is the same regardless of their arrangement or the order in which they were counted.
-Make and Count Groups Number Counting Match Numbers One-to-One Correspondence Object Counting Grouping.pdf: Understand that the last number name said tells the number of objects counted.
-The number of objects is the same regardless of their arrangement or the order in which they were counted.
-Mixed Up Counting K.C.4c Understand that each successive number name refers to a quantity that is one larger.
-Make and Count Groups Number Counting Match Numbers One-to-One Correspondence Order Numbers Count On by 1 Object Counting Succession.pdf: Understand that each successive number name refers to a quantity that is one larger.
-One By One K.CC.5 Count to answer "how many?" questions about as many as 20 things arranged in a line, a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1-20, count out that many objects.
-Counting Songs Number Songs Make and Count Groups Number Counting Number Instruction Numbers Review Match Numbers Bug Bits One-to-one Correspondence How many?.pdf: Count to answer "how many?" questions about as many as 20 things arranged in a line, a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1-20, count out that many objects.
-Hoop Addition
+Make and Count Groups Number Counting Number Instruction Match Numbers One-to-One Correspondence Object Counting Grouping K.C.4c Understand that each successive number name refers to a quantity that is one larger.
+Make and Count Groups Number Counting Match Numbers One-to-One Correspondence Order Numbers Count On by 1 Object Counting Succession K.CC.5 Count to answer "how many?" questions about as many as 20 things arranged in a line, a rectangular array, or a circle, or as many as 10 things in a scattered configuration; given a number from 1-20, count out that many objects.
+Counting Songs Number Songs (See titles at end of document.)
+Make and Count Groups Number Counting Number Instruction Match Numbers Bug Bits One-to-one Correspondence • How many?
+Compare numbers.
+K.CC.6 Identify whether the number of objects in one group is greater than, less than, or equal to the number of objects in another group, e.g., by using matching and counting strategies.
+Book: For the Birds Greater Than, Less Than More Than, Fewer Than More Than Fewer Than Fewer Than Make and Count Groups • Greater, less, or equal K.CC.7 Compare two numbers between 1 and 10 presented as written numerals.
+Book: For the Birds Greater Than, Less Than More Than, Fewer Than More Than Fewer Than Compare two numbers